lyteword/chspurgeon-tod/volume-4/psalm-97.md

 **Verse 7.** *Worship him, all ye gods*, or *Let all the angels of God worship him.* The matter of the psalm itself makes it manifest that the Holy Ghost treats in it about God's bringing in the firstborn into the world, and the setting up of his kingdom in him.
 A kingdom is described wherein God would reign, which should destroy idolatry and false worship; a kingdom wherein the isles of the Gentiles should rejoice, being called to an interest therein; a kingdom that was to be preached, proclaimed, declared, unto the increase of light and holiness in the world, with the manifestation of the glory of God unto the ends of all the earth: every part whereof declareth the kingdom of Christ to be intended in the psalm, and consequently that it is a prophecy of the bringing in of the first begotten into the world.
 Our inquiry is, whether the angels be intended in these words.
 They are Myhla-lk *omnes dii;* and are so rendered by Jerome, *Adorate eum, omnes dii;* and by our authorised version, *"Worship him, all ye gods."* The preceding words are, *"Confounded be all they that serve graven images",* Mylylab Myllhtmh, *that boast themselves in* or *of "idols", "vanities, nothings",* as the word signifies, wherein ensues this apostrophe, *"Worship him,* Myhla-lb, *all ye gods."* And who they are is our present inquiry.
 Some, as all the modern Jews, say that it is the gods of the Gentiles, those whom they worship, that are intended; so making Myhla and owlyla, *"gods",* and *"vain idols",* to be the same in this place.
 But

-1\.It cannot be that the psalmist should exhort the *idols of the heathen,* some whereof were *devils,* some *dead men,* some *inanimate parts of the creations,* unto a reverential worshipping of God reigning over all.
+1\.
+It cannot be that the psalmist should exhort the *idols of the heathen,* some whereof were *devils,* some *dead men,* some *inanimate parts of the creations,* unto a reverential worshipping of God reigning over all.
 Hence the Targumist, seeing the vanity of that interpretation, perverts the words, and renders them, "Worship before Him, all ye nations which serve idols."

-2\.Myhla, "Elohim", is so far in this place from being exegetical of Mylyla *"gods",* or *"vain idols";* that it is put in direct opposition to it, as is evident from the words themselves.
+2\.
+Myhla, "Elohim", is so far in this place from being exegetical of Mylyla *"gods",* or *"vain idols";* that it is put in direct opposition to it, as is evident from the words themselves.

-3\.The word Elohim, which most frequently denotes the true God, doth never alone, and absolutely taken, signify *false gods* or idols, but only when it is joined with some other word discovering its application, as *his god,* or *their gods,* or *the gods of this or that people,* in which case it is rendered by the LXX., (Septuagint) sometimes eidwlon an "idol"; sometimes ceiropoihton, an "idol made with hands"; sometimes bdelugma an "abomination."
+3\.
+The word Elohim, which most frequently denotes the true God, doth never alone, and absolutely taken, signify *false gods* or idols, but only when it is joined with some other word discovering its application, as *his god,* or *their gods,* or *the gods of this or that people,* in which case it is rendered by the LXX., (Septuagint) sometimes eidwlon an "idol"; sometimes ceiropoihton, an "idol made with hands"; sometimes bdelugma an "abomination."
 But here it hath no such limitation or restriction.

 Whereas, therefore, there are some creatures who, by reason of some peculiar excellency and likeness unto God, or subordination unto him in their work, are called gods, it must be those, or some of them, that are intended in the expression.
 Now these are either *magistrates* or *angels.*

 1\. *Magistrates* are somewhere called elohim, because of the representation they make of God in his power, and their peculiar subordination unto him in their working.
 The Jews, indeed, contend that no other magistrates but those only of the great Sanhedrim are anywhere called gods; but that concerns not our present inquiry.
 Some magistrates are so called, but none of them are intended by the psalmist, there being no occasion administered unto him of any such apostrophe unto them.

-2\.Angels are called elohim: Degomenoi yeoi, 1Co 8:5.
+2\.
+Angels are called elohim: Degomenoi yeoi, 1Co 8:5.
 They have the name of God attributed unto them, and these are they whom the psalmist speaks unto.
 Having called on the whole creation to rejoice in the bringing forth of the kingdom of God, and pressed his exhortation upon things on the earth, he turns unto the ministering angels, and calls on them to the discharge of their duty unto the King of that kingdom.
 Hence the Targamist, in the beginning of Ps 96:1-13 expressly mentioned "his high angels", joining in his praise and worship, using the Greek word aggelov, for distinction's sake, as on the same account it often occurs in the Targum.

 We have thus evinced that the psalm treats about the bringing in of the firstborn into the world; as also that they are the ministering angels who are here commanded to worship him.— *John Owen.*